tundish/turberfield-dialogue/turberfield/dialogue/doc/packaging.rst

 This is a bit of a chicken-and-egg situation of course.
-You'll have to anticipate what the URL is going to be before you upload it, or else you'll have an misprint in the first release which you'll need to fix afterwards.
+You'll have to anticipate what the URL is going to be before you upload it, or else you'll have a misprint in the first release which you'll need to fix afterwards.

 Installability